 I’m not a huge fan of the Debt Snowball.
 I acknowledge that Dave’s method is psychologically powerful, especially when you’re able to eliminate your first debt quickly.
 However, my preference is for the more mathematically efficient method of paying off your highest interest debt first.
 You can follow the Debt Snowball technique, but start with your high interest debt rather than the smallest balance.

 There is no “right” or “wrong” way to pay down your debt; do what works for you and is most likely to result in your success.

 Now that your debts are paid off, Dave Ramsey puts you on the fast track to building your financial security.
 This is where you add everything you can to your emergency fund so that you’ll have a bigger cushion against emergencies.

 I agree with Dave here — with two reservations.
-First, I think a bigger emergency fund is necessary in the current economic climate because it’s taking longer than 6 months to find a new job.
+First, I think a bigger emergency fund is necessary because it could take a long time to find a new job.
 Second, my preference is to keep money in a high interest savings account as opposed to a money market account, since many money market accounts come with inconvenient minimum balance requirements that can result in fees if not met.

 At this point in the Baby Steps financial plan, you have no debt except for the house (if you own one) and a large enough emergency fund to cover 3 to 6 months of your living expenses.

 Step 4 is the first step in your journey toward active wealth building.
 As you read steps 5 and 6, you’ll notice that Dave Ramsey advocates a balanced approach to wealth building.
 He suggests that you divide your money among investing, paying off your home early, and saving for college.